abpuccini/machine-learning-challenge/README.md

 ## Background

 Over a period of nine years in deep space, the NASA Kepler space telescope has been out on a planet-hunting mission to discover hidden planets outside of our solar system.
-To help process this data, machine learning models will be created in order to capable of classifying candidate exoplanets from the raw dataset.
+To help process this data, machine learning models will be created in order to classify candidate exoplanets from the raw dataset.

 ## Data Source